After selecting a tab below, scroll down the page to see the content in the tab.

 Sedona has a "dry heat", especially Spring and part of Summer.
 May 4th the humidity got as low as 8% at 16:30!
 Single digit numbers are not uncommon.

 No day in October reached 90º.
 We only had .21 inches of rain for the month.
-Over all the temperatures for the month of October were very pleasant.
+Over all, the temperatures for the month of October were very pleasant.
 Not one day in October did we use the air conditioner.
-In mid November, a cold snap came down for the arctic circle.
+In mid November, a cold snap came down from the arctic circle.
 Though it didn’t hit Arizona too badly, the rest of the country had record snowfall.
 In Sedona, 10 of the last 14 days had lows at freezing or below.
 However we did not get any snow during the month.
 If fact, the yearly totals for snow so far are just a trace.
 The lowest snowfall we have had since I started tracking it was 8 inches in 2010.
 In the last week of December, we finally got some snow.
 Christmas Day there was a trace of snow, but on New Year’s Eve we got around 8 inches of snow.
 The snow carried through to the next morning of 2015.
 Two more inches were recorded on the first day of 2015.